 Researcher Appendino agrees that non-psychoactive marijuana topicals have a valuable medical use.
 “The most practical application of cannabinoids would be as topical agents to treat ulcers and wounds in a hospital environment, decreasing the burden of antibiotics,” he tells Schultz.

 One Colorado-based company, Mary’s Medicinals, has gone beyond topicals by creating a transdermal patch.
 While patches that include activated THC may still be psychoactive, Mary’s Medicinals sells CBD and CBN transdermal patches as well.
 These two compounds have antibiotic properties.

-If you’re interested in testing out the power of marijuana creams yourself, here are a couple homemade recipes to get you going:
+If you’re interested in testing out the power of marijuana creams yourself, here ia a homemade recipe to get you going: Cannabis Coconut Oil

 Opting for cannabis-based cosmetics over conventional antibiotic containing makeup and cleansers is one way to ease away from antibiotic overuse.
 As research suggests, the cannabis plant may provide a more human-friendly alternative.
 Using natural bacteria-fighting cannabinoids may reduce instances of disease and helps us all live better as a species.